yoasif/yoasif.github.io/_posts/2025-11-20-mozilla-support-update-end-of-japanese-community-mozilla-doubles-down-on-ai.markdown

 ---

-**TL;DR**: On the [November 2025 Mozilla Support Community call](https://support.mozilla.org/en-US/forums/contributors/717462), Mozilla provided updates on the recent controversy from the Japanese Support Mozilla community quitting over AI, calling it a "miscommunication" and "misinterpretation".
+**TL;DR**: On the [November 2025 Mozilla Support Community call](https://support.mozilla.org/en-US/forums/contributors/717462), Mozilla provided updates on the [disbandment of Japanese SUMO over AI]({% post_url 2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots %}), calling it a "miscommunication" and "misinterpretation".

 During the call, Mozilla also doubled down on AI, confirming that volunteers would be unable to disable AI translations across the entire Mozilla knowledge-base, with the American English version of articles serving as the blessed, canonical version.
 Locale specific contributions will be overwritten (by design) by AI.